0-5788719150923125/ctx/README.md

 # src

-A simple REST API, used for connections with [The Source](https://thesource.fm).
+A simple websockets API, used for connections to [The Source](https://src.eco).

 ## Configuration